‘Only to be Consumed’ in Canada

 And so when they're designing that product, it's likely that the first thing that they want is they want a texture that's going to sort of be coherent and stay together.

 The second thing they're going to want is they're going to want it to be very bright.
+They're going to want it to be brighter than most products.

 And so

+Because of that, they're likely going to lean into food coloring.
 And in Canada, food coloring is an additive and it's governed by something called the list of permitted food colors.

 In Canada, just like in the U.S., food dyes are a hot topic.

-California's even banned the use of certain food colors in school lunches because there's a concern that the chemicals in in them can cause behavioral problems or cancer in children.
+California's even banned the use of certain food colors in school lunches because there's a concern that the chemicals in them can cause behavioral problems or cancer in children.

 But there's not a lot of consensus on that.

-In Canada, we have this list of permitted food colors.
+In Canada, we have this list of permitted food colors that simply says what is the additive?
+It's like what is the food color?

-So if you go to this Canadian government website, there's a spreadsheet that has a list of food colors and the amount of each color you can use based on what you're using them for for and what kind of dye it is.
+what is the purpose of the use of the the food color and then what is the maximum levels so if you go to this Canadian government website there's a spreadsheet that has a list of food colors and the amount of each color you can use based on what you're using them for and what kind of dye it is and for the dye in ons icing tubes and it will say something along the lines of if it's used singly so if it's used apart from anything else the amount is not to exceed often 300 parts per million.

 So this additive can exist in icing sugar, but not to exceed 300 parts per million if the function is for it to be used singly.